ctranstrum/chuck/BUILD.md

 | ~1cm         | [1.75mm transparent 3D printer filament][filament] for the "fiber optic" led light guide           | ~3mm      |
 | 2            | short (1-2cm) piece of [26 gauge electrical wire][wire]                                            | 1         |

-\* You could also use a low-profile Bourns [PES12-42S][smallencoder] EC12 encoder, or an encoder from another manufacturer if you aren't going wireless, but the specified wireless encoder listed in the bill of materials is designed to have its detents with both A and B set to low, so a different option is likely to draw more power,
+\* You can use a different encoder from another manufacturer if you aren't going wireless, but the specified wireless encoder listed in the bill of materials is designed to have its detents with both A and B set to low, so a different option is likely to draw more power,